mattberkeley/latex-templates/README.md

 ----

-The Matlab folder includes a same MATLAB code file [examplecode.m](/Matlab/examplecode.m), a same tex file [example.tex](/Matlab/example.tex) which shows proper use, and a corresponding image output.
+The Matlab folder includes a same MATLAB code file [examplecode.m](/Matlab/examplecode.m), a sample TeX file [example.tex](/Matlab/example.tex) which shows proper use, and a corresponding image output.